JonathanCrd/azure-mcp/TROUBLESHOOTING.md

 > ℹ️ **Until Entra ID support is available**, ensure that local authorization is enabled for the target resource being accessed by Azure MCP.
 The latest status can be tracked in this [issue](https://github.com/Azure/azure-mcp/issues/27)

+### AADSTS500200 error: User account is a personal Microsoft account

+This error occurs because the Azure MCP server uses Azure Identity SDK's `DefaultAzureCredential` for authentication, which is specifically designed for Azure Active Directory (Azure Entra ID) authentication flows, as they're designed to work with Azure services that require Azure AD-based authentication and authorization.
+See the [Authentication](/README.md#-authentication) section in for more details.

+Personal Microsoft accounts (@hotmail.com, @outlook.com, or @live.com) use a different authentication system that isn't compatible with these flows.

+To resolve this issue, you can:
+- Use a work or school account that's part of an Azure AD tenant.
+- Request access to an Azure subscription with your existing organizational account.
+- Create a new Azure subscription and associated Azure AD tenant.
+- If you must use a personal account, first create an Azure AD tenant for your Azure subscription, then authenticate using that tenant.

 ## Common issues

 ### Console window is empty when running Azure MCP Server